-For the year ending June 30, 2022, the District received revenues greater than budgeted amounts totaling \$103,736.
-This increase primarily consisted of a greater amount of funds received from charges for services in the amount of \$416,103, primarily due to out of district tuition billing, health and welfare billing and Hamptonburgh Residence billing and more was received in the miscellaneous category of \$290,301, primarily due to the refund of prior year expenses from BOCES offset by less state aid than budgeted of \$500,155.
+For the year ending June 30, 2023, the District received revenues greater than budgeted amounts totaling \$1,920,519.
+This increase primarily consisted of a greater amount of funds received interest earnings totaling \$1,130,853, BOCES refund for prior year expense in the amount of \$344,903.

-The expenditures for the year ended June 30, 2022 were less than the adjusted budget and year end encumbrances by \$2,826,611.
-Costs within various budget codes were less than budgeted amounts, in particular the area of Employee Benefits was less than budgeted by \$1,425,530, Instructional was less than budgeted by \$382,074, Teaching Regular Schools was less than budgeted by \$329,376 and Programs for Children with Handicapping Conditions was less than budgeted by \$303,469.
+The expenditures for the year ended June 30, 2023 were less than the adjusted budget and year end encumbrances by \$2,126,038.
+Costs within various budget codes were less than budgeted amounts, in particular the area of Pupil Services was less than budgeted by \$296,281, Instructional was less than budgeted by \$351,404, and Programs for Children with Handicapping Conditions and Teaching Other Schools (Evening HS) was less than budgeted by \$670,442.